snhu-coders/noob_snhubot/docs/README.md

 * what's my name?
   * Simple call and response.
   * Responds with: _"Your name is `<@{name}>`!
 Did you forget or something?"_
+* xkcd
+  * Pulls the latest version of the xkcd comic as a Slack attachment

 ## Modular Commands